TeamMoegMC/EnergyLevelTransition/.github/ISSUE_TEMPLATE/a-elt-feature.md

 ---
-name: Other
+name: Feature
-about: Other issues
+about: Feature in ELT
 title: ''
 labels: ''
-assignees: yuesha-yc, duckegg128, dashuaibia, Evanenir
+assignees: yuesha-yc

 ---

-**Version**
-Version of the mod you are using [e.g. 1.x.x]

 **Description**
 A clear and concise description of what the issue is.